Archana1505/house-price-prediction-/README.md

 Backend server to handle predictions and serve the frontend Tech Stack

-Frontend
+Frontend by using
-HTML
+HTML,
-CSS (Flexbox for layout)
+CSS (Flexbox for layout),
-JavaScript
+JavaScript,
 Jinja (for templating)

-Backend
+Backend by using
-Python
+Python,
-Flask (for creating the web server)
+Flask (for creating the web server),
-Pandas (for data manipulation)
+Pandas (for data manipulation),
-Scikit-learn (for machine learning model)
+Scikit-learn (for machine learning model),
 Machine Learning Model
 Linear Regression